jwwojak/jwwojak.github.io/docs/guide/types/types_intro.md

 |----|----|
 | **Concept** | Concept documents explain ideas and describe how things work.
 Think of a concept piece as a deep, substantial, and informative discussion with your colleagues.
 A concept document doesn't contain task steps or procedures.
 See [Concept Documentation](concepts.md) for writing advice and examples. |
 | **Task** | Task documents provide step-by-step instructions that show you how to complete a procedure.
 They organize content into ordered or unordered lists.
 A task document doesn't include long blocks of conceptual information.
 See [Documenting Simple Procedures](tasks_simple.md) or [Task Documentation for Complex Procedures](tasks_simple.md) for writing advice and examples.
-| **Reference** | Reference documents list and define or describe things (e.g., UI features, dataset fields, glossary terms, API methods, FAQs, *[ADRs]::Architectural Decision Records.
+| **Reference** | Reference documents list and define or describe things (e.g., UI features, dataset fields, glossary terms, API methods, FAQs, *[ADRs]:Architectural Decision Records.
 These are hybrid documents because they can include information found in the other document types.
-See [Reference Documentation](../types/hbk_types_reference.md) for writing advice and examples.
+See [Reference Documentation](reference.md) for writing advice and examples.
 | **Tutorials** | Tutorials are a mixed document type.
 They can include the information found in all the other document types.
 This guide does not cover tutorials. |

 ## Help and support